1999 Indian general election in Delhi

 The 1999 Indian general election in Delhi was held to elect representatives of all the 7 seats of the NCT of Delhi in the Lok Sabha.

 The Bharatiya Janata Party won all the 7 Lok Sabha seats allotted to the union territory.

+Election schedule

+The polling schedule for the 1999 General Elections was announced by the Chief Election Commissioner on 11 July 1999.